jaagupku/full-stack-fastapi-postgresql/README.md

     * It's also easy to remove it if you have an API-only app, check the instructions in the generated `README.md`.
 * **PGAdmin** for PostgreSQL database, you can modify it to use PHPMyAdmin and MySQL easily.
 * **Flower** for Celery jobs monitoring.
-* Load balancing between frontend and backend with **Traefik**, so you can have both under the same domain, separated by path, but served by different containers.
+* Load balancing between frontend and backend with **Nginx**, so you can have both under the same domain, separated by path, but served by different containers.
-* Traefik integration, including Let's Encrypt **HTTPS** certificates automatic generation.
 * GitLab **CI** (continuous integration), including frontend and backend testing.

 ## How to use it